Milkman68/HL2-RebalanceMod_Game-files/README.md

 - Misc Changes: Some miscellaneous things have been added for QOL, to smoothen out the existing experience.
 Some examples include; the Quickinfo crosshair ammo counter now supporting single-fire weapons, the max FOV being raised to 120, and it's now possible to shoot while zooming.

 - Customizability: Effort has been made to add tons of ConVars to the skill.cfg file.
-And the .cfg system in HL2 has been changed to have more modularity, a new system where each difficulty now has a dedicated .cfg file.
+And the .cfg system in HL2 has been changed to have more modularity, so each difficulty now has a dedicated .cfg file for fine tuned balance.

 #### ============Credits:============